janastu/anthill19/pages/about.md

 AntHill is a metaphor for the world of structure and complexity that exists just beneath the surface of everything around us.
 And Ants are our inspiration which embodies co-operation, coordination and communication as core principles of building communities.

 Anthillhacks is held since 2015.
 It was for 9 days during the Summer of 2015.
 Then every year for 2-3 days.
 In 2019 its planned for 2 weeks!
-The idea of Anthillhacks is to encourage people to meet in at a smaller hill nearby and include it in the program (the place matters).
-And the idea of Anthillhacks is to be inclusive where City folks and village folks get to participate and be together.
+The idea of Anthillhacks is to encourage people to meet at a smaller hills nearby and include it in the program (the place matters).
+And the idea of Anthillhacks is to be inclusive of City folks, of village folks, of women and non-binary, of educated and the low-literate to get to participate and be together.

 Imagine groups of people from different domains living together for a period of time..
 The location itself brings about an intermingling of thought-systems that would not have interacted otherwise.
 This inspires collaborations giving birth to eye-opening new productions and curation of existing narratives and annotations of real world objects at the location.